anshulsawant/llms-11-667/hw12/project_report.md

 # Project Report: Fine-Tuning Gemma 2B IT for GSM8K Mathematical Reasoning

+**(Based on 11-967 HW12 Instructions)**

 ## Problem 1: Selecting a Task and Dataset

 ### A. Task Description and Motivation

 This project investigates the application of Large Language Models (LLMs) to the task of solving grade school mathematical reasoning problems, using the **GSM8K (Grade School Math 8K)** dataset.
-This task requires models to parse word problems, deduce the necessary sequence of arithmetic operations, perform calculations accurately, and present the final numerical answer in a specified format.
+This task presents a significant challenge for LLMs as it requires not only understanding the natural language description of a problem but also deducing the necessary sequence of arithmetic operations, performing these calculations accurately, and presenting the final numerical answer in a specific, structured format.

-The motivation for choosing GSM8K stems from its requirement for genuine multi-step numerical reasoning, going beyond simple text generation or information retrieval.
-Success on this benchmark indicates a model's capability for logical decomposition and arithmetic computation, skills crucial for many practical AI applications.
-Studying performance on GSM8K allows for an analysis of current LLM reasoning limitations and provides a clear metric for evaluating the effectiveness of fine-tuning techniques in enhancing these specific abilities.
-To perform well, models need robust natural language understanding, logical planning, knowledge of mathematical operations, numerical accuracy, and the ability to adhere to output formatting constraints (specifically, `#### <number>`).
+The motivation for selecting GSM8K stems from its focus on genuine multi-step numerical reasoning, a capability that extends beyond typical text generation or information retrieval tasks.
+Success on this benchmark serves as a valuable indicator of a model's capacity for logical decomposition and arithmetic computation – skills essential for advancing AI towards more complex problem-solving applications.
+Studying performance on GSM8K allows for a clear analysis of current LLM reasoning limitations and provides a concrete metric for evaluating the effectiveness of various fine-tuning techniques in enhancing these specific cognitive abilities.
+To excel at this task, models must demonstrate robust natural language understanding, logical planning, knowledge of fundamental mathematical operations, numerical precision, and the ability to strictly adhere to output formatting constraints (specifically, concluding with `#### <number>`).

 ### B. Data Description

-The data for this project comes from the `gsm8k` dataset, available on the Hugging Face Hub (`dataset.name: gsm8k`).
-This dataset comprises thousands of grade school math word problems, each paired with a detailed step-by-step solution that concludes with a final numerical answer enclosed in `####`.
+The data utilized in this project originates from the `gsm8k` dataset, sourced via the Hugging Face Hub (`dataset.name: gsm8k`).
+This dataset contains thousands of grade school level math word problems.
+Each problem is accompanied by a detailed, step-by-step natural language solution that culminates in a final numerical answer, clearly demarcated by the `####` pattern.

-Two configurations of this dataset were utilized for training experiments:
+Two distinct configurations of this dataset were employed during the Supervised Fine-Tuning (SFT) phase to explore the impact of data format:
-* **`main` (`dataset.config_name: main`):** Provides standard question-answer pairs where the answer string contains the reasoning steps leading to the final result.
+* **`main` (`dataset.config_name: main`):** This configuration provides standard question-answer pairs.
+The answer string typically includes the intermediate reasoning steps written in a natural, explanatory style.
-* **`socratic` (`dataset.config_name: socratic`):** Presents the reasoning in a more decomposed, step-by-step, often conversational or guided format compared to the `main` version.
+* **`socratic` (`dataset.config_name: socratic`):** This variant presents the reasoning process in a more decomposed, step-by-step manner, often resembling a guided dialogue or a Socratic questioning approach, potentially offering more explicit guidance for the model during training.

-The standard dataset splits were adopted: the `train` split contains 7,473 examples, and the `test` split contains 1,319 examples.
-For evaluation consistency across different runs, a subset of 100 examples was randomly selected from the `test` split (`num_eval_samples: 100` used during evaluation runs).
-A dedicated validation split, although available in the standard dataset, was not explicitly used for hyperparameter tuning during this project iteration.
+The standard dataset splits were adopted for the experiments.
+The `train` split, containing 7,473 examples, was used for fine-tuning (both SFT and PPO rollouts using the `main` config).
+The `test` split comprises 1,319 examples; however, for consistent and efficient evaluation across different models and methods, a randomly selected subset of 100 examples from the `test` split was used (`num_eval_samples: 100`).
+A dedicated validation split was not explicitly utilized for hyperparameter tuning in this project iteration.

 **Dataset Examples:**

-The difference between the `main` and `socratic` formats can be illustrated using the following question:
+To illustrate the stylistic difference between the `main` and `socratic` answer formats, consider the following question:

 > **Question:** "Natalia sold clips to 48 of her friends in April, and then she sold half as many clips in May.
 How many clips did Natalia sell altogether in April and May?"